Category: Project Management Tools

 Where Trello wins

-- Choose Airtable if tasks need fields, linked records, and filtered data views.
+- Choose Airtable if tasks need real fields, linked records, or several views on the same work.

-- Choose Trello if the project is mainly a visual task board with cards moving across columns.
+- Choose Trello if the project is mainly a shared board with lightweight collaboration.

 FAQs